 In the restaurant industry, table turnover rate is tricky to master: you want to seat as many parties per meal service as possible, but you don't want to make your customers feel rushed or unappreciated.
 Most casual restaurants aim to turn each table three times throughout a dinner service, or once every hour and a half.
 While this sounds simple enough, it can be difficult to achieve when you're dealing with “campers,” or diners who continue to stay seated at their tables long after they’ve paid their checks.
 This type of customer can negatively impact a restaurant’s flow-through rate, which ultimately lowers profit.
 To help maximize table turnover in your restaurant without coming across as inhospitable, be sure to follow some of our tips

 According to a study by the Natural Resources Defense Council, 30 to 40% of all food produced in the U.S. is wasted, which ends up costing approximately $165 billion every year.
 One of the biggest contributors to the food waste problem is the restaurant industry, and all of that waste can hurt your bottom line.
-By setting goals for your restaurant and making some small changes in your restaurant, such as taking inventory, changing your food orders, and using your food creatively, you can have a major impact on your profit margin.
+By setting goals for your restaurant and making some small changes such as taking inventory, changing your food orders, and using your food creatively, you can have a major impact on your profit margin.
 How to Control Food Cost Reducing food costs and waste starts with tracking and monitoring the food coming into your restaurant.
-Many restaurants order food in bulk shipments, but it can be difficult to use all of that food before it spoils.
-To reduce
+Many restaurants order food in bulk shipments, but it can be difficult to use all of that food before it

 Restaurants are costly operations to run, and some of the largest expenses go toward paying overhead.
-Overhead refers to ongoing expenses that come with running a business, such as rent, utilities, advertising, and salaries.
-It is important to note though, that overhead only applies to expenses that are not directly related to producing goods, so the cost of ingredients and raw materials do not factor into overhead costs.
-Many of the expenses that factor into a restaurant's costs are fixed expenditures, but there are some actions you can take to reduce overhead costs.
+By tracking and looking for cost-saving opportunities in your rent, advertising, equipment, and utility bills, you can lower expenses and boost profits in your restaurant .
+How to Reduce Overhead Costs Many of the expenses that factor into a restaurant's costs are fixed expenditures, but there are some actions you can take to reduce overhead costs.
 Taking steps like negotiating with suppliers and landlords or buying newer, more efficient appliances can have a big impact on your bottom line.
 To reduce your restaurant overhead cost, take the following steps: Calculate your restaurant’s overhead cost Find ways to lower your restaurant rent bil

 When it comes to creating specialty coffee beverages, the delicious taste is only half the appeal.
 In order to step up your coffee game and really impress your guests, it’s time you learned to make latte art.
 Not only will this bring a personal touch to each drink your baristas create, but it’s also a great way to draw in new customers.
 To learn all the ins and outs of making latte art, we visited Square One Coffee .
 Additionally, be sure to check out the video we made with Square One on how to use an espresso machine .
 Step-by-Step Instructions to Make Latte Art To make latte art, you first need to steam milk.
 Once you have steamed your milk, you're ready to start creating beautiful latte art.
 We'll break down how to steam milk perfectly a